 - Unbelievably, the car – which I had to abandon on the track because our way out was blocked by the fire – was almost completely untouched.

 The buildings were all uninsured because none of them were finished and I’d been told I couldn’t get insurance on unfinished buildings.
-The Portuguese government compensation payout amounts to less than €5,000 against losses of around ten times that amount.
+The Portuguese government compensation payouts have amounted to less than €5,000 against losses of around ten times that amount.
+I don’t yet know if I’ll get help rebuilding.
 With the wee house and caravans destroyed, my plans to start running courses here in 2018 have had to be shelved.

-But we will find a way.
+But I will find a way.
 We will rebuild.
-Even if government help is not forthcoming, with the help of donated materials and voluntary community labour, we will put this quinta to rights again.
+Even if it means relying on donated materials and volunteer/student labour, we will put this quinta to rights again.
 If you’d like to come and join in, or help out from a distance, please see the Volunteering and Support us pages.

 Use arrows/swipe to move through the images.
 Click/tap on the slideshow to view full screen.